 The most obvious concern around your door is the safety and security of your home.
 Burglars’ preferred method of entry is breaking in a door.
 Criminals have been shown to target homes with older, wooden doors, looking for materials that can be broken in with minimal noise.

 Evaluate all the doors in your home, especially those with low visibility like the rear or basement entrances.
 If any of them are made of old wood or thin metal, it means that your home is vulnerable.
-If you’ve seen any uptick in break-ins in your area or are generally concerned about the safety of your home, a steel or fiberglass door are difficult to break down and are extremely tamper proof.
+If you’ve seen an uptick in break-ins in your area or are generally concerned about the safety of your home, a steel or fiberglass door is difficult to break down and is extremely tamper-proof.

 What Does Your Door Do for Curb Appeal?